The NFL uses the Super Bowl platform to inspire international talent around the globe - ExBulletin

 The NFL uses the Super Bowl platform to inspire international talent around the globe

-NEW YORK — Today, the NFL debuted its new campaign for Super Bowl LVIII, “Born To Play,” a powerful ode to the diverse and inclusive spirit of the international game of football.
+yesterday,The NFL debuted its new campaign for Super Bowl LVIII, “Born To Play,” a powerful ode to the diverse and inclusive spirit of the international game of soccer.
 In an unprecedented two-minute commercial immediately following the first half of the Apple music, the spot celebrates the growth of soccer around the globe and promotes increased opportunities for the sport for anyone who dreams of playing.

 The spot opens in a traditional Ghanaian home with a young soccer fanatic itching to get outside to play the game, imagining himself in an intense soccer game across town on his way to school alongside NFL standouts, including Saquon Barkley (New York Giants).
 Justin Jefferson (Minnesota Vikings), Cameron Jordan (New Orleans Saints) and Jeremiah Owusu-Koramoah (Cleveland Browns).
 The journey takes the young fan to an NFL camp where he sees others training to one day play at the highest levels of the game.